JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 ### Create factories for platform-specific database drivers

-To initialize the `AppDatabase` interface, you need to pass an `SqlDriver` instance to it.
-SQLDelight provides multiple platform-specific implementations of the SQLite driver, so you need to create them for each platform separately.
+To initialize the `AppDatabase` interface, you will pass an `SqlDriver` instance to it.
+SQLDelight provides multiple platform-specific implementations of the SQLite driver, so you need to create these instances separately for each platform.

-While you can achieve this using [expect and actual interfaces](https://kotlinlang.org/docs/multiplatform-expect-actual.html), in this project, we will use [Koin](https://insert-koin.io/), to illustrate using a dependency injection framework in Kotlin Multiplatform.
+While you can achieve this using [expect and actual interfaces](https://kotlinlang.org/docs/multiplatform-expect-actual.html), in this project, you will use [Koin](https://insert-koin.io/), to try using a dependency injection framework in Kotlin Multiplatform.

 1. Create an interface for database drivers.
-To do this, in the `shared/src/commonMain/kotlin` directory, create a directory with the name `com/jetbrains/spacetutorial/cache`, to add the `cache` directory to the package.
+To do this, in the `shared/src/commonMain/kotlin` directory, create a directory with the name `com/jetbrains/spacetutorial/cache`(this will add the `cache` directory to the package).
 2. Create the `DatabaseDriverFactory` interface inside the `cache` directory:

    ```kotlin